NCAR/HPC-Docs/docs/storage-systems/glade/campaign.md

 ## Data-access nodes

-The Campaign Storage file system is mounted on the [data-access nodes](file:////display/RC/Using+data-access+nodes) as **/glade/campaign** to:
+The Campaign Storage file system is mounted on the [data-access nodes](../data-access-nodes.md) as `/glade/campaign` to:

 - enable users to manage file and directory permissions using POSIX commands.

-- facilitate transfers of *small files* to and from GLADE spaces such as /glade/scratch and /glade/work.
+- facilitate transfers of *small files* to and from GLADE spaces such as `/glade/derecho/scratch` and `/glade/work`.

-## Casper use
+## HPC system use

-The Campaign Storage file system can be accessed from the Casper cluster as **/glade/campaign** so users are able to:
+The Campaign Storage file system can be accessed from the Casper and Derecho clusters as `/glade/campaign` so users are able to:

 - read and write data directly from their data analysis and visualization workflows.